tfachada/thesist/template/Chapters/0-Quick-guide.typ

 === Tables

-Tables also have to be indexed and centered.
+Tables also have to be numbered, indexed and centered.
 Although they are not figures in the usual sense of the word, from a coding point of view they are when they are indexed with the `figure` function.

 // Using a [content block] right outside of the #figure() is equivalent to putting the content directly inside the #figure().
 // You might prefer this form for multi-line content.